slightlynybbled/weibull/readme.md

 # Purpose

 This package is intended to ease reliability analysis using the Weibull distribution, which is the most common method of reliability analysis.
+Check out the [documentation](http://weibull.readthedocs.io/en/latest/) for more information!

 # Project Maturity